cryptobtcbuyer/docs-nibiru/docs/ecosystem/nibi-perps/index.md

 In future upgrade, we'd like to implement a cross margin model and allow traders to select whether to use cross or isolated margin in the trading app.
 This way, traders could elect to have profits from one position support losses in another.

-## Virtual Pools
+## Perp AMM Pools

-Positions on Nibiru Perps are priced using virtual liquidity pools with no real liquidity stored inside.
+Positions on Nibiru Perps are priced using constant-product liquidity pools with no real liquidity stored inside.
 In this model, assets are priced using the constant product model (`x*y=k`) pioneered by Uniswap.
-Tokens are sent to a clearing house, which stores the collateral in a vault, and virtual pools are used for price discovery of the derivatives.
+Tokens are sent to a clearing house, which stores the collateral in a vault, and perp pools are used for price discovery of the derivatives.
 This allows for the use of leverage trading and removes the need for liquidity providers, or market makers.

-Virtual pools enable Nibiru to have **clear pricing rules.** Each perpetual futures contract specifies the base asset’s quantity delivered for a single contract.
+AMM pools enable Nibiru to have **clear pricing rules.** Each perpetual futures contract specifies the base asset’s quantity delivered for a single contract.
 For instance, OSMO/USDC, UMEE/USDC and ATOM/USDC futures contracts represent only one unit of the base assets OSMO, UMEE, and ATOM, similar to spot markets.

 ## Market Specific Parameters